-Any or all of the following classes of Margin will be required by the CCP in connection with Accounts open at the CCP Central Register:
+Any or all of the following classes of Margin may be required in connection with Accounts open at the CCP Central Register:

-- A. Daily Margin, which is to cover the risk of an adverse price movement where the CCP must cover a default.
-It is calculated and required by the CCP on a daily basis. - B. Individual margin.
-Required to increase the Intraday Exposure Limit (IEL) that the CCP assigns to Clearing Members for the current session (the IEL is developed in detail in section 2.10).
-The Individual Margin may also be required of a new Member to attain the required minimum solvency level if the applicant's equity fails to meet the level demanded by the CCP. - C. Extraordinary Margin, to cover the CCP's exposure in extraordinary situations. - D. Default Fund; to cover any debit balances arising from default by a Clearing Member.
+- A. Initial margin, which is to cover the risk of an adverse price movement where the CCP must cover a default. - B. Individual margin.
+Required to increase the Intraday Exposure Limit that the CCP assigns to Clearing Members for the current session.
+This type of margin may also be required of a new Member to attain the required minimum solvency level if the applicant's equity fail to meet the level demanded by the CCP. - C. Extraordinary Margin, to cover the CCP's exposure in extraordinary situations. - D. Default Fund; to cover any debit balances arising from default by a Clearing Member.

-DAILY MARGIN
+INITIAL MARGIN